htrdr

 -

 Images on a camera sensor, in a given field of view.
 For combustion applications, only monochromatic images are supported.
-In atmospheres and in planetology, spectral integration is also possible, both for solar and thermal images: CIE colorimetry is used for solar images, while thermal images are in fact brightness temperature maps, obtained from the incoming radiative flux over a specified spectral interval.
+In atmospheres and in planetary science, spectral integration is also possible, both for solar and thermal images: CIE colorimetry is used for solar images, while thermal images are in fact brightness temperature maps, obtained from the incoming radiative flux over a specified spectral interval.

 -